 - Optimize Column data types

 VertiPaq storage engine has different methods for each column for compression.
-There is compression seen that numeric columns with high margin and perhaps decreases the size of the dataset.
+There is compression seen in numeric columns with high margins and perhaps decreases the size of the dataset.
 So, it’s advisable to check and set proper data types for columns in the table after importing the data.
 For example, if you have one column “Lead Number” with alpha-numeric values, like “L00001, L00002, L00003…”.
 Power BI will detect this as a text column due to alpha-numeric values.
 Since the prefix of the numbers is already fixed in this column, you can remove the prefix and the column converts into number type.
-For the large tables, this minor change will give a huge effect on data compression and thus in data reduction.
+For the large tables, this minor change will give a huge effect on data compression and thus data reduction.

 - Preference for custom columns

 Power BI provides facilities to create custom columns in tables.
-VertiPaq storage engine stores custom columns just like Power Query sourced columns.
+The VertiPaq storage engine stores custom columns just like Power Query sourced columns.
 These columns are less effective during data reduction and take more time during data refreshes each time.
 Also, it’s advisable to add custom columns via Power Query editor instead of using direct Dax queries on models because Dax query custom columns are built once all Power query tables are refreshed and it increases the refresh time.
-However, if you create these calculated columns in the SQL server or any other systems before importing in Power BI will reduce the calculation efforts inside the engine and increase the performance.
+However, if you create these calculated columns in the SQL server or any other systems before importing into Power BI will reduce the calculation efforts inside the engine and increase the performance.

 - Disable Power Query Load

-By default, Power Query enabled in Power BI that fires a report to integrate data between different systems.
+By default, Power Query is enabled in Power BI that fires a report to integrate data between different systems.
 But this has to be performed within the same report.
 To avoid the loading of the query, you can disable it in the query editor as shown in the below image

 - Disable auto date/time